Dr-Noob/cpufetch/README.md

 ### Bugs or improvements
 Feel free to open a issue on the repo to report a issue or propose any improvement in the tool

+### Important note
+Current status of development of cpufetch is incomplete (there are lots of bugs at the moment).
+I will fix them, add some other features and update the Arch Linux package when I have time.